Day 1. Base of the Towers.

 Then we continue going in and out of the forest, until reaching our last stop in front of the eastern arm of the glacier, where we will have lunch and, if we are lucky, observe blocks of ice calving off the front face of the glacier.

-After 2 hours sailing we will arrive at the south beach of Lake Grey where our private vehicle will be waiting to take us back to Puerto Natales (2 hrs).
+The returne is by the same trail to Paine Grande lodge where you can take the last Catamaran at 18:30 hours to go to the other side of the lake where our private vehicle will be waiting to take you back to Puerto Natales (2 hrs).
 We will drop you off at your accommodation and wish you a warm goodbye.

 |Hiking distance:||4 hours, 11,5 km / 7.2 miles|